Seychelles: Tourism

 In 1971, with the opening of Seychelles International Airport, tourism became a significant industry, essentially dividing the economy into plantations and tourism.
 The tourism sector paid better, and the plantation economy could expand only so far.
 The plantation sector of the economy declined in prominence, and tourism became the primary industry of Seychelles.
 Consequently, there was a sustained spate of hotel construction throughout almost the entire 1970s which included the opening of Coral Strand Smart Choice, Vista Do Mar and Bougainville Hotel in 1972.

-In recent years the government has encouraged foreign investment to upgrade hotels and other services.
-These incentives have given rise to an enormous amount of investment in real estate projects and new resort properties, such as project TIME, distributed by the World Bank, along with its predecessor project MAGIC.
+In recent years the government has encouraged foreign direct investment to upgrade its hospitality infrastructure and service sectors.
+These policy frameworks, championed by the Seychelles Investment Board, have catalyzed significant capital inflows into luxury real estate and integrated resort developments.
+Central to this growth was the World Bank's Sustainability and Climate Resilience Development Policy Loan—which succeeded earlier structural adjustment programs to strengthen the business environment and fiscal management.

 Since then the government has moved to reduce the dependence on tourism by promoting the development of farming, fishing, small-scale manufacturing and most recently the offshore financial sector, through the establishment of the Financial Services Authority and the enactment of several pieces of legislation (such as the International Corporate Service Providers Act, the International Business Companies Act, the Securities Act, the Mutual Funds and Hedge Fund Act, amongst others).
 In March 2015, Seychelles allocated Assumption Island to be developed by India.

 Owing to the effects of COVID-19, Seychelles shut down its borders to international tourism in the year 2020.
 As the national vaccination programme progressed well, the nation's Ministry of Foreign Affairs and Tourism decided to reopen the borders to international tourists on 25 March 2021.